open-life-science/ols-catalyst/README.md

 Welcome!
 This is the [Catalyst cohort of Open Seeds](https://openlifesci.org/openseeds/ols-catalyst) (OLS-Catalyst) program repository.
 This repository will be used for the issue tracker feature of GitHub.
-All the projects going through OLS-8 will use one issue to keep track of their progress during the program (see [projects and participants](https://openlifesci.org/ols-7/projects-participants/)).
+All the projects going through OLS-Catalyst will use one issue to keep track of their progress during the program (see [projects and participants](https://openlifesci.org/ols-7/projects-participants/)).

 ## How to Work With Us